CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

    - **Analytics & Monitoring**: Implement and utilize tools for tracking API performance and usage, and generate insightful reports.
 Set up monitoring to detect anomalies, analyze trends, and optimize API performance based on real-time data.
-   - **Security**: Integrate security measures such as OAuth, JWT, and IP restrictions to protect your APIs from unauthorized access.
+   - **Security**: Integrate security measures such as OAuth and IP restrictions to protect your APIs from unauthorized access.
 Implement robust authentication and authorization practices to safeguard sensitive data and ensure secure interactions.
    - **Fusion Dev**: Utilize Fusion Dev tools to enhance API management, streamline development workflows, and automate